 E. Araújo

-AI Tools for Thought and Understanding We are looking for between 1 and 3 teams to work on the following projects.
-Students are strongly recommended to enroll in CS-300-A (Human-Centered AI) in 25FA.
+AI Tools for Thought and Understanding We are looking for 1 or 2 teams to work on the following projects:

 • Thoughtful AI software development (continuation) Continue work on developing and deploying the Thoughtful AI add-in for MS Word.
 Build and test interactive tools that help writers using LLM APIs.
 Specific sub-projects include: merging in research prototype code, improving UX, extending the add-in to work in other applications (Google Docs, Outlook, PowerPoint, etc.), and deploying the add-in to broader audiences.